Ray Wheeler

-Raymond Leslie Wheeler RDI FRAeS FRINA (25 October 1927 – 25 June 2019) was a British engineer who was instrumental in Britain's successful development of rocket launchers and hovercraft.
+Raymond Leslie Wheeler (25 October 1927 – 25 June 2019) was a British engineer who was instrumental in Britain's successful development of rocket launchers and hovercraft.

 Early life

 He was born in Mill Hill, in Middlesex.
 He attended Newport County Secondary Grammar School (now Carisbrooke College).

 From the University College, Southampton he gained a BSc in Engineering in 1948.

 Career

 Saunders-Roe

 He joined Saunders-Roe in 1945 as an apprentice.
 He worked on the SR.N1, the first hovercraft.
 He eventually became Chief Structural Engineer, working on the 300-tonne SR.N4 hovercraft, as Project Engineer.

 At Saunders-Roe he worked with Roy Dommett on the Black Arrow rocket programme, where he was the Chief Designer.
 Although entirely successful, built on a limited budget, the project came to an abrupt end in November 1971, having been cancelled on 29 July 1971.

 British Hovercraft Corporation

 From 1966 to 1985 he was Chief Designer of the British Hovercraft Corporation, and Technical Director from 1972 to 1985.

 He became a Fellow of the Royal Aeronautical Society in 1974.
 In 1995 he became an RDI.